Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 6 April 2026 10.35.36 UTC
+- WIB: Senin, 6 April 2026 13.04.33 UTC
-- WITA: Senin, 6 April 2026 11.35.36 UTC
+- WITA: Senin, 6 April 2026 14.04.33 UTC
-- WIT: Senin, 6 April 2026 12.35.36 UTC
+- WIT: Senin, 6 April 2026 15.04.33 UTC

 Kutipan Inspiratif:
-"Nature is full of infinite causes that have never occurred in experience."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

-Kategori: nature
+Kategori: technology